Thank you for your message. We will contact you shortly.

 Scholars Choice offers distinct taxpayer advantages

-Scholars Choice is the only financial professional-sold 529 plan that allows every dollar contributed to be deducted from Colorado taxpayers' state taxable income.
+Scholars Choice is the only financial professional-sold 529 plan that allows contributions to be deducted from a Colorado taxpayer’s state taxable income.
+For additional details, refer to the Tax FAQs.

 Every state has different guidelines when it comes to state income tax advantages.
 When exploring 529 plan options, it is important to know what tax benefits are in place in your clients’ home state.